| Gil

 it has a special feel of quality.
 The same feeling you get with

-for change it's just photography as he knows it is black and white,
+it's just photography as he knows it is black and white, not screaming

-not screaming colors.
-For Gil, the subtle grays in a fine photograph
+colors.
+For Gil, the subtle grays in a fine photograph are the true

-photographer by training and has been an integral part of the business
+a freelance photographer and has been an integral part of the business

 Gil's convinced this was the best deal he ever made although Doris